RyanHamze/awesome-gpt3/README.md

 # Awesome GPT-3
 > Awesome GPT-3 is a collection of demos and articles about the [OpenAI GPT-3 API](https://openai.com/blog/openai-api/).

+## Ryan's note: This is by far the most impressive collection around real world scenarios for GPT.
+The articles here are also useful.
+Retaining this in my repo for future use.

 ![](screenshot.png)
 ## Demos